Select Page

 The construction of the Berlin Wall can be attributed to several reasons:

-4. Consequences of the Berlin Wall
+4. Non grata: The implications of the Berlin Wall

 The Berlin Wall had profound consequences both nationally and internationally: